 You will need to be a good scientist.
-You do not need to have studied Triple Award Science, however, you should have gained a minimum of a Grade B in GCSE Science and in GCSE Additional Science at Higher Tier or a Grade B or above in GCSE Biology.
+You do not need to have studied Triple Award Science, however, you should have gained a minimum of a Grade 66 in GCSE Combined Science (Including a minimum of a Grade 66 on the two Biology paper components of the qualification) at Higher Tier or a Grade 6 or above in GCSE Biology.
+A good indicator of whether you would be able to cope with the demands of the Maths content would be at least a grade 6 at higher tier level in GCSE Mathematics.
 In Biology you will learn how the subject is applied to practical situations in the outside world.
 Other skills you will learn include: logical thinking, communication, analysis, data handling and observation.

+- Chemistry

-- Chemistry - Physics
+- Physics

-• PE
+- PE

-Maths
+- Maths